paritytech/polkadot-staking-miner-monitor/README.md

 - `GET /slashed/` - Get all slashed solutions from the database in JSON format.
 - `GET /slashed/{n}` - Get the `n` most recent slashed solutions from the database in JSON format, n is a number.
 - `GET /metrics` - Fetch prometheus metrics.
+- `GET /stats` - Fetch stats which include the total number of submissions, elections and slashed solutions.

 ## Roadmap